FAQ

 • 6.02 lb. of fresh whole mushrooms yields 100 – 1/8 cup cooked, drained, sliced mushrooms

-You can also use our sourcing catalog to help you determine how much to order.
+You can also use our sourcing guide to help you determine how much to order.

-Where do I find FREE marketing materials to use for my school cafeteria?
+Where do I find FREE marketing materials to use for my school cafeteria to get students excited about mushrooms?

-I want to revamp my school menus to include tasty, student-approved recipes – do you have FREE child nutrition recipes?
+I want to revamp my school menus to include tasty, student-approved recipes with mushrooms – do you have recipes specifically created for K12?

 I would like to introduce my children to mushrooms, but I don’t know where to start – what do you recommend?